 Comprising of Glen Wisbey on synths and the suave persona of Christopher Beecham on vocals, MODOVAR’s most immediate number is the emotively rousing ‘Clearly’.
 Beecham is a man with a self-confessed admiration of ALISON MOYET so ‘Clearly’ connects as a song of love in the first degree.
 It is just one of their “melodic, anthemic, chorus led songs, lyrically focused on the undercurrents of love and the human condition”.
-Also check out their cover of ROXY MUSIC’s ‘Same Old Scene’ which is available as a free download from their website.
+Also check out their cover of ROXY MUSIC’s ‘Same Old Scene’.

 Available on the download EP ‘Clearly’ via Amazon and iTunes